Piryth/BitcoinPersonalNode/README.md

 # BPN - Bitcoin Personal Node

+⚠️ **Raspberry Pi Disclaimer**
+This Bitcoin node implementation is **specifically optimized for Raspberry Pi** hardware.
+While it may work on other systems, performance and stability are best guaranteed when running on a Raspberry Pi.
+The pruned configuration (5GB) helps manage storage constraints typical of single-board computers.
+Users should monitor system resources during initial sync and consider adding swap space if running on devices with limited RAM.

 ## Why I built this project
 I was following the amazing Road to Knots guide and I wanted it to run on Docker